Steps Towards a Theory of Visual Information: Active Perception, Signal-to-Symbol Conversion and the Interplay Between Sensing and Control: Features

-Therefore, if all the nuisances had the structure of a group $G$, \ie when $\nu = 0$, the maximal invariant would also be a sufficient statistic, and this would be a very fortunate circumstance.
-Unfortunately, in vision this does not usually happen.
-That is, unless we do something about it (as we explore in Section \ref{sect-exploration}).
+Therefore, if all the nuisances had the structure of a group $G$, \ie when $\nu = 0$, the maximal invariant would also be a sufficient statistic, and this would be a very fortunate circumstance (Example \ref{example-invertible}).
+Unfortunately, in vision this does not usually happen, since the nuisance groups of interest act on the {\em scene}, rather than the image.
+Nevertheless, it may be possible to compute invariants if we are willing to {\em act} (Section \ref{sect-exploration}).